jeffamstutz/module_brlcad/README.md

 ./ospBrlcadViewer -g [path/to/.g/file] -o [comma,separated,list,of,objects]

-NOTE: At the moment, having a large number of threads running causes BRLCAD to crash, thus it is recommended to use '--osp:numthreads [num_threads]' command line option to reduce the number of threads until BRLCAD is more robust.
+NOTE: At the moment, there seems to be a non-deterministic crash during BRLCAD initialization.
+Occasionally the viewer will work, but sometimes it will crash.
+Crashes seem more likely at higher CPU thread counts.